Reconstructionist Roman religion: Modern era

 Contrary to some claims of dissolution, particularly by Renato del Ponte, the group continued its activities after its founder's death in 2000, with its last public appearance being a conference titled "Oltre ogni distruzione – la Tradizione vive."
 Interest in ancient Roman religion also appeared in the Evolian magazine Arthos, founded in Genoa in 1972, directed by Renato del Ponte, who authored works like Dei e miti italici (1985) and La religione dei Romani (1993).
 In 1984, experiences from the Dioscuri were revisited in the Gruppo Arx led by Salvatore Ruta, a former member of the original group.
 Between 1984 and 1986, the Pythagorean Association, claimed to be a continuation of Arturo Reghini's original group, emerged in Calabria and Sicily, publishing the magazine Yghìeia until it ceased in 1988.
 Member Roberto Sestito then initiated various editorial activities, including the magazine Ignis (1990–1992) and the bulletin Il flauto di Pan (2000), though pagan-Roman themes were notably absent.
 The Genoese publisher Il Basilisco released numerous works in the Collana di Studi Pagani between 1979 and 1989, featuring texts by notable figures such as Simmaco, Porfirio, and emperor Julian.
-The theme of Roman Tradition also appeared in the journal Politica Romana (1994–2004) by the association Senatus, considered by many as a Roman-pagan, Pythagorean, and "Reghiniana" publication.
+The theme of Roman Tradition also appeared in the journal Politica Romana (1994–2004) of the association Senatus, considered by many to be a Roman-pagan, Pythagorean, and "Reghiniana" publication.
 A prominent activist during this time was actor Roberto Corbiletto, who died mysteriously in a lightning-related fire in 1999.